DeepSpace109/Chicago-TIF-Accessibility-Project/README.md

 - [Chicago TIF Portal](https://www.chicago.gov/city/en/depts/dcd/provdrs/tif.html)

 ## Previous Work in This Area
-We based our work on trying to expand the [Chicago 2022 TIF Data Project](https://github.com/philipayates/chicago2022TIF) created through a collaboration between the MCDC Project and The CivicLab
+We based our work around the idea of expanding the [Chicago 2022 TIF Data Project](https://github.com/philipayates/chicago2022TIF) created through a collaboration between the MCDC Project and The CivicLab

 ## Chicago TIF Accessibility Project
 Our project focused on turning TIF financial data into an easily accessible digital format.
 There are two ways to access this data.